hariomgarg99/xebia_retail_project/README.md

 I have included Cobertura for Coverage Analysis and Reporting.
 To generate reports run [mvn soanr:sonar] .
 Reports will be generated in the target folder of the project as well as sonar ui on localhost:9000.

-The Cobertura branch coverage for the project is 100% and line coverage is 80% till last noticed.
+code coverage for the project is 100% and line coverage is 80% till last noticed.

 I have kept this exercise as simple and tried not to overcode.
 This project contains 10 test cases.